Charge-$4e$ superconductor with parafermionic vortices: A path to universal topological quantum computation

 \subsection{Effects of the Goldstone mode}

-A crucial caveat of our proposal is the presence of gapless Goldstone (phase) modes, which can mediate unwanted coupling between the internal Hilbert spaces of distinct information-encoding blocks.
-To suppress this channel, all topological operations must be performed slowly compared to the characteristic propagation speed of these modes.
-This effect can, in principle, be reduced by long-range Coulomb interactions, which modify the small-momentum dispersion to $\omega(q)\sim \sqrt{q}$, thereby introducing a parametrically large velocity scale.
-Alternatively, the thin-film $4e$ TSC can be proximitized by a three-dimensional bulk superconductor with any charge and topology; the resulting Josephson coupling can effectively gap the Goldstone mode while preserving the topological properties of the vortices.
+A crucial caveat of our proposal is the presence of gapless Goldstone (phase) modes (phonons), which can mediate unwanted coupling between the internal Hilbert spaces of distinct information-encoding blocks.
+To suppress this channel, all the operations outlined in our paper must be performed slowly enough to avoid exciting phonons.
+In this section we estimate the system size dependence of the corresponding critical velocity.
+We note that these analyses generically apply to vortices in all thin-film SCs, including the ones in traditional $p+ip$ $2e$ SCs.

+Since here we focus on the phase mode with the assumption that the parafermionic zero modes are confined to the core of vortices and energetically separated by a finite gap to other excitations, it is justifiable to simply consider a quantum XY model with an applied localized external flux at $\bm{R}$.
+Generically, the Hamiltonian takes the form: